Brownian particles driven by spatially periodic noise: Tilted potential

 The integration of $\widehat{R}(z)$ yields a cubic polynomial, but due to cancellations the resulting expression in the exponential is Gaussian in $x$ and cubic in $y$.
 The Gaussian integral in $y$ can be calculated exactly, while the remaining expression in $y$ needs to be evaluated numerically for each value of $\epsilon$ and $\nu$.

-The most interesting behaviour of the stationary current is found in the limit $\nu \rightarrow 1 $, $\epsilon \approx 1$.
-The fact that the coefficients in Eqs.(\ref{fz}),({\ref{rz}) are singular in $1/(1 - \nu)$ leads to a singular behaviour of $J_s$ in the form
+The most interesting behavior of the stationary current is found in the limit $\nu \rightarrow 1 $, $\epsilon \approx 1$.
+The fact that the coefficients in Eqs.(\ref{fz}),({\ref{rz}) are singular in $1/(1 - \nu)$ leads to a singular behavior of $J_s$ in the form

 with $n = 3$, since the dominant singularity in $\widehat{R}(z)$ is $\propto (1- \nu)^{-3}$, see Eq.(\ref{rz}).
 The amplitude is $I(\epsilon,\nu) = (\epsilon(\nu +1) - 2\nu)/4$ and the rational factors combine to $ m = 0$.
 The stationary current thus goes to zero with an essential singularity in $ (1 - \nu)$.